Aquarium Decorations

-This article introduces you to aquarium decorations.
-We'll first cover what is included in aquarium decorations and go over most types of them (divided between freshwater aquarium decorations and saltwater decorations).
+This article will serve to provide you with an overview of aquarium decorations, their types and how they can be used.
+We'll first cover what is included in aquarium decorations and go over some of the most popular types (divided between freshwater aquarium decorations and saltwater decorations).
 Then we'll foray into the pros and cons of whether to go with manufactured decorations or stick with organic decorations.
 Finally, we'll leave you with tips on decorating your tank and a list of online sources for you.

 What are Aquarium Decorations?

-Broadly defined, decorations include both manufactured (fake) and organic (living or was living at one time) decorations, used in both saltwater and freshwater environments.
+Broadly defined, aquarium decorations include both manufactured (fake) and organic (living or was living at one time) decorations, used in both saltwater and freshwater environments.
 Aquarium decorations include both the substrate and backgrounds used with tanks.
-Usually, you'll find that people will use more decorations in fresh water or saltwater tanks that are FO or FOWLR.
-That's because with reef tanks, you wouldn't need any additional decoration.
-Before you decide you don't need decorations at all, (since the fish should be decorative enough), consider this:
+Usually, you'll find that people will use more decorations in freshwater or saltwater tanks that are FO (fish only) or FOWLR (fish only with live rock).
+With reef tanks, the corals typically serve as their own form of tank decoration.
+If you are thinking that you do not need any decorations in your tank, consider these facts:

 - Many fish use what we call decorations for shelter.

-- Live rock, while decorative, are invaluable in terms of the natural bioorganic filtering that they provide.
+- Live rock, while also decorative, is invaluable in terms of the natural bioorganic filtering that they provide.
 Live rock isn't actually living rock, but rock that is teeming with bacteria and other microorganisms as well as macro-organisms that help clean the water.

 Freshwater Aquarium Decorations